DonRomanos/Terms_of_Enrampagement/Readme.md

 vkDestroyInstance(instance, nullptr); // 2nd parameter is an allocation function which can be used for memory logging etc.
 ```

+#### Validation Layers

+Validation Layers are Vulkans way to check for errors and debug.
+Since Vulkan is a high performance and low level API error checking is kept to an absolute minimum.
+To help debugging it is recommended to activate at least some basic layers in debug with **VK_LAYER_LUNARG_standard_validation**.
+Layers are activated by the loader, either through passing them into the instance or via some [registry /environment variables](https://vulkan.lunarg.com/doc/view/1.0.13.0/windows/layers.html).

+#### Extensions

+Extensions are specific operations that the driver can, but does not have to support.
+The most common one you will use is the windowing system *VK_USE_PLATFORM_XXX_KHR* where XXX is the platform name, e.g. *WINDOWS, LINUX, ANDROID...*.
+Luckily **Glfw** helps us here and abstracts all the platform specific code away from us and delivers us with a list of extensions that are required for rendering.
+The abstraction of the windowing system is based on `VkSurfaceKHR` which is part of an extension, as can be seen in the ending KHR.

 #### Vulkan Device

 The most central part of your Vulkan application is a `VkDevice` this is something comparable to an OpenGl context, it is used to keep track of resources for example.